Wildlife Rehabilitation Resources and Directory

 Do not provide food or water; this can do more harm than good.

-Rehab and SARS-CoV-2
+Rehabilitation and SARS-CoV-2

 Changes To Wildlife Rehabilitation Procedures

-It remains a concern whether SARS-CoV-2, the virus that causes COVID-19 in people can become established in wild animal populations.
+It remains a concern whether SARS-CoV-2, the virus that causes COVID-19 in people, can become established in wild animal populations.
 Beyond the potential threat to wildlife, this could also threaten human health should the virus become established in the wild and a reservoir.

 For more information about SARS-CoV-2 in animals, visit USDA APHIS One Health – SARS-CoV-2 in Animals.